Last updated on September 21st, 2023 at 11:47 am

 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-But before you make that leap, it’s important to really consider what you and your partner are wanting in your RV, as every inch of space in a Class B is valuable (and somewhat costly real estate!
+But before making the jump, it’s important to really consider what you and your partner want from a camper, as every inch of space in a Class B RV is valuable and somewhat costly real estate!
 Luckily the demand for Class B RVs is so high that there are hundreds of models with innovative designs out there to consider.

 Many can also handle towing with ease, such as a trailer for an ATV, but this is subject to specific RVs.
-Of course, all of these perks make for some pretty significant disadvantages, many of which will directly influence how comfortably two people can coexist in a Class B. Here are the main areas for potential problems between you and your partner:
+Of course, all of these perks make for some pretty significant disadvantages, many of which will directly influence how comfortably two people can coexist in a Class B. Here are some of the top things to consider before purchasing a Class B RV!

 How much space do you need while sleeping?
-Most Class B RVs feature a full-size bed.
-That’s a tight fit for two people!
+Most Class B RVs feature a full-size bed, but that’s a tight fit for two people!
 A restless night due to cramped quarters with your partner could really ruin an awesome weekend getaway or start to make you pretty irritable if you’re a full-timer.
 Some people have found twin beds help with cohabitating, so an RV with a convertible twin to full mattress works well for them.

-Bathrooms are going to be tight in a Class B no matter what, but you might be shocked to see some of the impressive bathroom setups in a campervan.
-A full dry bath might be needed if you and your partner are needing to both utilize the bathroom at the same time, or a wet bath may be okay as long as it’s fully enclosed for privacy.
+Bathrooms are tight in a Class B RV no matter what, but you might be shocked to see some of the impressive bathroom setups in a campervan.
+A full dry bath might be needed if you and your partner both need to utilize the bathroom at the same time.
+A wet bath may be okay as long as it’s fully enclosed for privacy.

-However, if you’re a full-timer, having onboard plumbing with a toilet and shower is going to be much more important.
-Using hotels, rec centers, or campground services can add up cost-wise pretty quickly and requires a lot more planning on your part.
+However, if you’re a full-timer, having onboard plumbing with a toilet and shower is arguably much more important.
+Using hotels, rec centers, or campground services can add up to a costly overall spend quickly and requires far too much planning beforehand!

-That being said, you and your partner will still need to take a hard look at what you need to have on your campervan.
+That being said, you and your partner will still need to take a hard look at what you need to have in your campervan.
 Things like clothing, bedding, electronics, toiletries, and food add up very quickly.
 If you’re traveling with your pet, don’t forget to factor in their supplies as well!

-Water, Waste, and Power
+Water, Waste, And Power

 A standard freshwater tank for a Class B RV is usually around 20-30 gallons.
 That’s enough for me, but I live alone!
 Many of the RVs we’re going to look at today have larger tanks and other inventive features, but factoring in the size and ability of your hot water heater, fresh water, and waste tanks is going to be imperative.

-Although some Class B’s come with extra insulation to handle tougher temps, most can get very hot and very cold!
-Though air conditioning and heat are pretty advanced in newer models, they can use a lot of power to manage and you’re never going to get that perfect climate inside.
-You and your partner may really struggle with this if one of you is constantly cold or hot.
-And because of the limited space inside a camper van, it’s not like someone can crack a window and not have it impact the other.
+Although some Class Bs come with extra insulation to handle tougher temps, most can get very hot and cold!
+Though air conditioning and heat are pretty advanced in newer models, they can use a lot of power to manage and you’re never going to achieve the perfect climate inside when the sun is blazing down outside.
 Don’t skimp on the power system within your RV.

 It’s easy to dismiss some of the upgrades available for generators, solar panels for common appliances, or battery upgrades.
-But these can make or break your RV-ing experience, especially with two people!
-Repairs are costly and dealing with frozen waste tanks is something I wouldn’t wish on my worst enemy!
+These can make or break your RV experience, especially with two people!
+Repairs are costly and dealing with frozen waste tanks is something I wouldn’t wish on my worst enemy.

 Now that we’ve talked through some of the most important aspects of co-living in a campervan, let’s look at the 7 best Class B RVs for couples on the market today!

 - Interior Height: 6′ 8″

-- MSRP: $171,845
+- MSRP: $207,707

 - Exterior Length: 23′